mstksg/inCode/copy/entries/monad-plus-3.md

     and the wolf, etc.
 3. For the purposes of easy debugging, we're going to define our own instance of `Show` for moves so that we can use `print` on them.
-4. A simple type synonym: a `Plan` is just a list of `Move`s.
-Note that we are not using this list as a MonadPlus: it's just a plain dumb list of moves in our plan.
+4. A simple type synonym; a `Plan` is just a list of `Move`s.
+Note that we are not using this list as a MonadPlus --- it's just a plain dumb list of moves in our plan.
 5. A `Position` type: either on the west bank or on the east bank of the river.
 Everyone starts out on the west bank, and we want them all to end